 At Loncar Lyon Jenkins, we want to help your family if a loved one passed away due to another party’s negligence.
 Our team can help you fight for compensation.
 We know that money cannot take the place of your loved one.
 However, a financial award could lift some pressure that you might be feeling after your loved one’s passing.

 A Houston wrongful death lawyer from our team can offer you legal assistance at no out-of-pocket cost.
 Contact Loncar Lyon Jenkins to discuss your Houston wrongful death case.
-Our personal injury team holds negligent parties responsible and negotiates settlements with insurance companies or pursues wrongful death lawsuits.
+Our Houston personal injury lawyers hold negligent parties responsible and negotiates settlements with insurance companies or pursues wrongful death lawsuits.

 The Forms of Compensation That Might Be Available to You

 If you wish to file a wrongful death claim or lawsuit, you could secure compensation to pay for numerous losses.
 These losses fall into one of two categories, which include economic and non-economic damages.
 Our wrongful death attorneys identify and document these recoverable damages and seek fair compensation based on the case facts.